 The following two summers saw record high water levels in Lake Superior and the force of the water slowly loosened and then suddenly stole all but one of our telephone poles, eroded our lawn, and demolished our docks.
 One dock was actually swept away and the second heaved beyond repair.
 You can see it start to fall into disrepair in this hilarious post about Szuka and the time she tried to swim across the bay.

-The last remaining dock is wonky, but we’re certain it’s helping hold our lawn in place so we kept it – and made a call to a local company who deals in gravel to build us a stone shore erosion structure.
+The last remaining dock is wonky, but when we got approval for the rocks we were told to keep it in place.
+To deal with the shore erosion, we made a call to a local gravel company to build us a stone shore erosion structure.
 They had fixed our neighbors’ shore erosion problem this way and we had watched it hold for years, so we knew this solution would help – our only hesitation was the price.
-Across the bay, neighbors tried various things to save their lawns from the ravages of Lake Superior: concrete blocks (they shifted), small rocks (they got swept away), DIY wire mesh boxes with smaller rocks (so much work), but massive rocks seemed like the best bet.
-Here’s a peek at our shore at the beginning of this spring, before the work started:
+Across the bay, neighbors tried various things to save their lawns from the ravages of Lake Superior: concrete blocks (they shifted), small rocks (they got swept away), DIY wire mesh boxes with smaller rocks (so much work), but massive rocks seemed like the best bet and the most natural looking solution.

 As nice as it is to have work done professionally, as two avid DIYers Hubby and I were really curious about the process.
 We didn’t pester the operator while he was working, but if you follow me on Instagram you caught a glimpse of just how curious I got when he left for the day!
 You can tell this is before the MNR drama because I’m smiling.